lazyguyy/raetselnasen-solver/Readme.md

 Let us first understand how the puzzle works: First, there are about 25 individual riddles, each having a single string as its solution.
 These *partial solutions* must then be combined to obtain the puzzle's actual solution, which is done as follows:
  * Order all partial solutions by their word value.
 The value of a word is simply the sum of its letter values, and the value of a letter is its position in the alphabet (i.e. ``a = 1, b = 2, ...``).
  * The final solution can then be built by combining the letters of the partial solutions according to a list of simple rules.
-Each rule specifies a letter position (either the *i*-th letter from the front, the *i*-th letter from the back or the middle letter) of the *j*-th word in the ordered word list.
+Each rule specifies a letter position (either the *i*-th letter from the front, the *i*-th letter from the back, or the middle letter) of the *j*-th word in the ordered word list.

 Since the final solution should be some combination of actual words, it might be possible to guess it even with several unknown partial solutions.
 Because the position of each partial solution is not fixed (we do not know the word values of the unknown partial solutions, only the *order* of the known partial solutions), there are quite a lot of possible arrangements even when only a few partial solutions are unknown.